-A digital marketing consultant builds a link between businesses and the online world, helping them market products, services, and advise a company on the best way to reach their customers.
+A digital marketing consultant builds a link between businesses and the online world, helping them market products and services and advise a company on the best way to reach their customers.

 With more and more brands engaged in effective digital marketing, digital marketing consultants’ requirement is increasing.
-A marketing consultant knows the trends and plans accordingly on a digital marketing strategy for any business.
+They know the trends and plan accordingly on a digital marketing strategy for any business.

 Some actions a digital marketing consultant can do: